-Starting a new business can be very tough on any entrepreneur.
+Starting a new business can be very tough for any entrepreneur.
 Many mistakes are usually made in the first year; these mistakes could cost you big, not just financially but also with your reputation.

-Starting a new business can be very tough on any entrepreneur.
+Starting a new business can be very tough for any entrepreneur.
 Many mistakes are usually made in the first year; these mistakes could cost you big, not just financially but also with your reputation.
 After speaking to several successful business people, we have created for you a list of 10 mistakes that every startup should avoid making.

 If you don’t want success to evade, you should avoid making these mistakes: